Line98Dev/offline-video-editing/Documentation/User.md

 # User
 * User manual for your end users that shows how to use the various features of your software

-    * Open the Start menu and find the Zooom Desktop Producer application.
-Click to run it.
+    * Open the application by clicking the application icon wherever apps are accessible on your device.
     <table>
       <tr>
          <td>Mobile</td>